MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-integrating-dynamics-365-for-sales-extension-development.md

 Develop extensions and streamline the workflow by synchronizing Common Data Service data with [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)].

 For developing extensions to integrate with sales data, you simply enable the tables used in Common Data Service.
-The extension development process includes the following set of properties to enable field mapping.
+The extension development process includes the following set of properties in [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] to enable field mapping.
 You can enable the field mapping by using the following properties.
 The tables are extensible, so that you can update Common Data Service with data as well.

 ## Associated table and field properties